-KPI: Carbon intensity: specific CO2 emissions from electrical generation and heat
+KPI: Carbon intensity: specific CO2 emissions from electricity and heat generation

 The indicator is the ratio of the direct CO_2 emissions of electricity and heat generating plants to their related generation.
 The scope covers the Group.
-The 2022 value for this indicator is subject to reasonable assurance check by Deloitte & Associés ($\sqrt{}$).
-The indicator's scope covers the Group.
+The 2023 value of this indicator is subject to a reasonable assurance check by PwC (ν).
+The indicator is for the Group scope.

-Commitment relating to carbon offsetting solutions
+Commitment to carbon contribution

-KPI: Deployment rate of the framework guidelines on carbon offsetting solutions
+KPI: Deployment rate of the framework guidelines on carbon contribution solutions

-In order to raise the awareness of the entities to the notion of offsetting and to provide them with a framework for their offsetting initiatives and purchases of carbon credits, EDF's Impact Department finalised a policy application guide on 18 May 2021.
+In order to raise the entities' awareness of the notion of carbon contribution and to provide them with a framework for their carbon credit purchasing initiatives, EDF's Impact Department finalised a policy application guide on 18 May 2021, which was updated in 2023.
 The calculation of the indicator is based on the design and deployment of this guide in the entities, and its implementation within the relevant entities.
 The indicator's scope covers the Group.